 In a tragic 1920 incident, Ray Chapman of the Cleveland Indians became the only MLB player to die from an injury sustained during a game, leading to increased safety measures, including the mandatory use of helmets.

-Celebrating Baseball’s Rich History and Traditions
+Reflecting on Baseball’s Rich History